13thWitch/QE-for-S2TT/README.md

 This repository contains the implementation of an unsupervised, black-box method for Quality Estimation of Speech-to-Text Translation systems.
 It is perturbation based and uses prediction robustness under manipulation of the source audio as an indicator for quality.

+The `Perturbation.py` file contains an audio Perturbation framework which is independently usable.
+Find out more about it in the [Section about Perturbation](#audio-perturbation).

 ## Installation

 1. Set up a virtual environment including Python >= 3.11.